 Results

 The prescription overdosing error rate did not change significantly following the introduction of DRC-CDS software: in the pre-intervention period 12/847 (1.4%) prescriptions resulted in prescription errors and in the post-intervention period there were 9/684 (1.3%) prescription overdosing errors (n = 21, Pearson Chi Square value = 0.028, P = 0.868).
 However, there was a significant trend towards a reduction in the severity of harm associated with reported overdosing incidents (n = 60, Mann-Whitney U Value = 301.0, P = 0.012).
-Prescribers tended to perceive that the intervention was beneficial and they were also able to identify factors that may have contributed to the persistence of overdosing errors.
+Prescribers reported that the intervention was beneficial and they were also able to identify factors that may have contributed to the persistence of overdosing errors.

 Conclusion